auser/beehive/lib/erlang/README.markdown

 overridden on the command-line as well.
 To see all of the available variables, run ./start_beehive.sh with the '-h' switch.

+## Environment Variables

+Beehive will use these values if they're found in the environment.

+### BEEHIVE_HOME

+Sets the base directory for the running beehive instance, which will include the DB, running apps and log files.
+The default value is /var/lib/beehive

+### BEEHIVE_ROUTING_PARAM

+Defaults to 'Host', which means that the router will use the first subdomain of the given url to handle app routing.

+Alternate value, provided by BEEHIVE_ROUTING_PARAM is 'subdirectory', which will instead expect app names to appear as the first component of the path in the url.  http://domain.com/<app-name>/path

+### BEEHIVE_DASHBOARD_PORT

+Defaults to 4999.
+Port that the dashboard app will be listening on.

+### BEEHIVE_CLIENT_PORT

+Defaults to 8080.
+Port that the router will be listening on.

+### BEEHIVE_DEBUG
+If BEEHIVE_DEBUG=true, beehive will increase logging output in console/log files.

 ## Proxy

 The proxy can be hot-loaded with new routes simply with a RESTful